o-richard/unpoly-lsp/editors/vscode/README.md

 - VS Code **1.97.0+**
 - Install Go **1.24+**.
+- Clone the repository.
-- Run `go install github.com/o-richard/unpoly-lsp` and ensure `unpoly-lsp` is discoverable in your system path.
-Refer to the [Go installation guide](https://go.dev/doc/tutorial/compile-install) for details.
+- Run `go build -o unpoly-lsp .` and ensure `unpoly-lsp` is discoverable in your system path.

 ## Feedback & Support